yisibell/nuxt-proxy-request/README.md

 ## Features

-- Almost the same API as  [nuxt-proxy](https://github.com/wobsoriano/nuxt-proxy), But this module using <a href="https://github.com/yisibell/h3-proxy"> h3-proxy </a>.
+- Almost the same API as  [nuxt-proxy](https://github.com/wobsoriano/nuxt-proxy) that using [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware), But this module using <a href="https://github.com/yisibell/h3-proxy"> h3-proxy </a>.
 - Support **Typescript**.

 ## Quick Setup